-I’m a big fn of the GoPro Hero 5 for a number of reasons.
+I’m a big fan of the GoPro Hero 5 for several reasons.
 Firstly, it’s a great camera, secondly, it works underwater and is highly durable.

 At one point in Australia, I had seven books with me.
-I had to carry them in a separate bag, as they would fit inot either of my bags!
+I had to carry them in a separate bag, as they would fit into either of my bags!
 It was annoying!

-A kindle is essential if you books and love to travel!
+A Kindle is essential if you like books and love to travel!

 It won’t take up much space in your backpack either, which is always a bonus!

 A wise man once said, “If you can’t afford insurance, you can’t afford to travel!”

 These words have rung true for me a few times.
 I got hit by a car while in Australia.
 Thankfully, I walked away with a few cuts and bruises, but I was lucky.
 Very lucky!

 I thought I had insurance at the time.
 However, upon returning home, I found out the policy I thought lasted for a year only lasted for 30 days!